 The Diversity Kits enable your students to explore classification of a wide range of organisms.
 There are two versions of this kit: one for elementary and middle school students, and the other for high school and college students.
-The image above shows a 6-group version of the kit for the younger grades.
-The high school and college kit is shown at the bottom of this page.
+The images above show both types of kits.

 The photographs in the Diversity Kits show organisms that your students might not encounter otherwise.
 Elementary and middle school images are primarily restricted to animals, plants, and fungus, although some other organisms are also included to ensure that students understand that there are even more organisms to learn about.
 The older students (high school and college) have a much broader range of organisms included in their kits, including: animals, plants, fungus, bacteria, slime molds, eukaryotic algae, and protozoa.